scoyo/cocos2d-iphone-extensions/Extensions/CCLayerPanZoom/README.md

 7. If you want to use kCCLayerPanZoomModeSheet:
    * Set ruberEffectRatio if you want to use "ruber effect" (scrolling/zooming outside of panBoundsRect).
    * Also you can change rubberEffectRecoveryTime - in that time layer will recover to normal zoom/position.
+   * If you want the "ease out effect", set the easeOutEffectIntensity.
+You can also adjust the easeOutEffectRunningSpeed to tweak the behavior.
 8. If you want to use kCCLayerPanZoomModeFrame:
    * Set topFrameMargin, leftFrameMargin, bottomFrameMargin and rightFrameMargin to define distances from edges of panBoundingRect.
    * Set maxSpeed and minSpeed for autoscrolling when touch is in zone near edge of panBoundingRect.